- 1 How Basic Combat Works

 - Ruining the Ambush

 - If any creature in the ambushing party speaks out loud, or moves from their space, the ambush is ruined and must be set up again, requiring an additional minute of preparation.
 Successful ambushes require discipline, and can prove quite difficult for highly chaotic creatures.

 - Why can't we all just run around a corner and hide?

 - It is easy to think that, by running around a corner, and having all members of the group enter a Stealth stance, or hide behind cover, you might be able to surprise enemy creatures who are following you, or are approaching the area.
 However, such creatures would be aware not only that the hiding creatures must be nearby, but would be on their guard against the rather obvious ambush to follow.
 As a result, no surprise round is possible.

-- However, attacking a creature from stealth does cause that creature to be Flat-Footed against your attack.
+- However, attacking a creature from stealth does grant a +4 circumstance bonus to-hit with your attack.
 That's not nothing.

 - It is also possible to surprise creatures when they are so distracted by something else that they stumble into an encounter without the proper awareness that a fight is occurring.
 This is quite rare, since most monsters and heroes are hyper-aware of their surroundings, and are on the lookout for danger.
 However, some activities require so much attention that making Passive Perception checks are not possible.
 If no members of a group are capable of making Passive Perception checks, they are always surprised by an encounter with enemy creatures, even if the enemy creatures made no preparations for an ambush.

 - If even one member of a distracted group is keeping an eye out, and not participating in the distracting action, they can warn their allies prior to any accidental encounters occurring.
 As a result, such a group would only be surprised if they encounter enemy creatures who have set up a proper ambush.